Cabin Fever 2: Spring Fever

-Cabin Fever 2: Spring Fever (also known simply as Cabin Fever 2) is a 2009 American comedy horror film directed by Ti West and stars Noah Segan, Rusty Kelley, Alexi Wasser, Marc Senter, Rider Strong and Giuseppe Andrews.
-It is a sequel to the 2002 film Cabin Fever and the second installment overall in the Cabin Fever franchise.
+Cabin Fever 2: Spring Fever (also known simply as Cabin Fever 2) is a 2009 American comedy horror film directed by Ti West.
+It is a sequel to the 2002 film Cabin Fever and the second installment in the Cabin Fever franchise.
+The film stars Noah Segan, Rusty Kelley, Alexi Wasser, Marc Senter, Rider Strong and Giuseppe Andrews, with Strong and Andrews reprising their roles from the first film.
 The film is about a high school prom that descends into chaos when a deadly flesh-eating bacteria spreads via a popular brand of bottled water.

 Plot

-Sometime after the events of the previous film, a very disfigured Paul (Rider Strong) escapes from the creek and wanders through the woods, leaving pieces of his own flesh along the way.
-When he finally manages to make it to the highway, he is splattered and killed by a school bus.
-His remains are checked by Deputy Winston Olsen (Giuseppe Andrews), the local policeman from the previous film.
-Winston assures the shocked bus driver that he has hit a moose.
+Some time after the events of the first film, a disfigured Paul escapes from the creek and makes it to the highway, only to be splattered by a school bus.
+Deputy Winston Olsen checks the remains and assures the shocked bus driver that he has hit a moose, then dumps the body near a creek.
+Paul's infected blood enters the creek and makes its way into a local bottled water company.

-The creek Paul was lying in turns out to be connected to a bottled-water company and the infected water was distributed to the local high school.

-John (Noah Segan), a senior at the high school, is deciding whether to go to prom with his long-time crush Cassie (Alexi Wasser) or stay home.
-His friend Alex (Rusty Kelley) is against going until he hooks up with a girl named Liz (Regan Deal).
-She says if she can get off work that night, she will meet him there.
+High school senior John is debating whether to go to prom with his long-time crush Cassie or stay home.
+His friend Alex is against going until he hooks up with a girl named Liz who drags him to the toilet before giving him a blowjob.
+Alex notices a large yellowhead on her lip but thinks nothing of it.
+She says if she can get off work that night, she will meet him at the Prom.
+John's friends Darryl and Dane recommend that he watch a movie with them instead of going to prom.
+While walking home, John asks Cassie to go to prom but she refuses.

-John asks Cassie to go to prom but she refuses.
-Meanwhile, Winston is at a restaurant where a worker from the bottled-water company dies from the infection.
-He then realizes the creek got heavily contaminated due to the fact he foolishly dumped Paul's body into the creek instead of driving him to the other hospital for quarantine and goes to the water plant to tell the officials that the water is contaminated.
-The worker he informs is quickly killed by a group of CCD (Contamination Control Division) soldiers in NBC suits.
+Winston is at a restaurant and sees a worker from the bottled water company die and realizes the cause was Paul's body.
+He goes to the water plant to inform its operators, who are quickly killed by a group of soldiers in NBC suits.
 Winston leaves before they can get to him.